Characterize chromatin accessibility changes underlying cell state transitions

 Objective:

+The transition from proximal to distal limb identity and the formation of digits require precise chromatin remodeling.
 HOX13 proteins (HOXA13 and HOXD13) are known to be essential for digit development, but their exact role at the chromatin level remained incompletely understood.

-• Data source: GSE145657 — two .snap files (GSM4323464, KO; GSM4323465, WT), extracted from a 2.5 GB tarball (Desanlis et al., Nat Commun (2020)) to provide a comprehensive, reproducible view of HOX13-dependent chromatin accessibility changes in the developing mouse forelimb bud.
+This reanalysis uses the public scATAC-seq dataset GSE145657 (Desanlis et al., Nat Commun (2020)) to provide a comprehensive, reproducible view of HOX13-dependent chromatin accessibility changes in the developing mouse forelimb bud.

 Threshold